big-ucl/caveat/README.md

 **Generation** for up-sampling or anonymisation an observed population of activity schedules:
 - `caveat run configs/example_run.yaml` - train a generative model using an observed population of schedules, sample a new synthetic population of schedules, and evaluate it's quality.

-**Conditional Generation** for bias correction and simple forecasting from an observed population of schedules and attributes:
+**Conditional Generation** for bias correction and simple forecasting or modelling from an observed population of schedules and attributes:
 - `caveat run configs/example_run_conditional.yaml` - train a model using an observed population of schedules with attributes, sample a new population conditional on new person attributes, and evaluate it's quality.

-**Predict**
-- `caveat run configs/example_seq2score.yaml --test` - train and test a model to predict MATSim plan scores.
-- `caveat run configs/example_seq2seq.yaml --test` - train and test a model to predict an output MATSim plan from input.

 ## Quick Start

 Once [installed](#installation) get started using `caveat --help`.

 Caveat provides various commands to facilitate rapid and reproducible experiments.
-Outputs are written to the (default) `logs` directory:
+Outputs are written to the (default) `logs` directory.

 ### Run